About the Book

 “A potent and deadly little scorpion of a play that stings you three times, one for each of its two-character scenes… brilliantly written.” —Toronto Star

 About the Author

 Gord Rand is an actor and a writer.
-He has been on stages from San Francisco to Kigali.
+His plays include The Trouble with Mr. Adams, Dogs, Orgy in the Lighthouse, The Trial of Thumbelina, and Pond Life, which has been adapted for film.
+Rand has been on stages from San Francisco to Kigali.
 Favourite roles include Hamlet, Oedipus Rex, and The Philanderer.
-He’s been on TV and in the movies too: Maps to the Stars, Orphan Black, Cardinal, Taken, and Pure.
+Gord’s film and television work includes roles in Maps to the Stars, Orphan Black, Cardinal, Taken, and Pure.